wiswis15/MetrologicalTraining/projects/Thunder/build-20210119/README.md

 3. Find your package in the `build` dir.
 4. `cd` into its `build` dir.
 5. Run `make -j4 install`.
 6. Ask yourself if your change might influence other packages.
-Editing headers of `Thunder`, for example, might need a remake of ThunderNanoServices.
+Editing headers of `Thunder`, for example, might need a remake of `ThunderNanoServices`.